KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

         //!
 Here i set the constants that will be used in the program entity_registry_.set<tic_tac_toe_constants>(3ull, canvas_width, canvas_height);

         //!
-Here i create the grid of the tic tac toe grid_entity_ = create_grid(entity_registry_);
+Here i create the grid of the Tic-Tac-Toe grid_entity_ = create_grid(entity_registry_);
     }